Ground Works welcomes submissions that integrate research and practice in the fine, performing,

 - Innovation: the project sets a precedent or poses a generative challenge to one or more fields.

 - Research process: the project is framed as research.
 Note that “research” has many definitions; see a2ru’s publications What Is Research? and What Is Arts Research?

 - Suitability Review (<10-day turnaround) - New submissions are reviewed by Editors to check they fit the scope of the journal and showcase interesting interdisciplinary explorations.
 Submissions to this stage are brief, requiring only a short summary of the project, a statement of relevance, and appropriate links.

 - Project Review (2-month turnaround) - Projects that progress to the second stage are asked to provide a 1,000 word narrative and media for their project.
 This is examined by two external reviewers.
 Successful projects are included in our online compendium of projects and invited to contribute reflections and best practice on process.

-You can see examples of successful Ground Works projects on our Gallery page
+You can see examples of successful Ground Works projects on our Journal page

 Ground Works strives to make its content accessible to a broad general readership/viewership.